getcarina/getcarina.com/_references/glossary.md

 ##### Docker host

-Runs in a virtual machine built by the *Docker Machine*.
-The host contains the daemon, and it is where images are built and containers are created.
-In Carina, the equivalent of a Docker host is a *segment*.
+A machine that runs the *Docker daemon*.
+The host is also where images are built and containers are created.
+When Docker is run locally on Windows and Mac OS X machines, the host runs in a virtual machine built by the *Docker Machine*.
+In Carina clusters, the equivalent of a Docker host is a *segment*.

 ##### Docker Hub